Longer buses, more seats coming to B1 line

 MTA says new vehicles to roll out in April

-The MTA confirmed that new, longer buses with more passenger capacity are coming to the B1 bus line in April.
+The Metropolitan Transportation Authority confirmed that new, longer buses with more passenger capacity are coming to the B1 bus line in April.

 Officials from New York City Transit informed Community Board 10 of the coming change in a letter sent to the board on Jan.
 16, according to District Manager Josephine Beckmann.

-The longer vehicles, called articulated buses, are 60-feet long, as opposed to the standard-model buses, which are 40 feet in length.
-The articulated buses, which have an accordion-type section in the center, have a capacity to carry up to 115 passengers, 30 more than the buses currently in use.
+The longer vehicles, called articulated buses, are 60 feet long, as opposed to the standard-model buses, which are 40 feet in length.
+The articulated buses, which have an accordion-type section in the center, can carry up to 115 passengers, 30 more than the buses currently in use.

-“The B1 will be fully converted to articulated operation in April 2020,” MTA spokesperson Shams Tarek said in an email.
+“The B1 will be fully converted to articulated operation in April 2020,” MTA spokesperson Shams Tarek told the Home Reporter in an email.

 The B1 runs between Bay Ridge and Kingsborough Community College in Manhattan Beach.
 The bus operates along 86th Street in Bay Ridge, Dyker Heights and Bensonhurst for much of its route.